 Certificates can open up your employment opportunities in the field of ESL.
 With additional knowledge, you can develop the skills needed to advance your career options which may support your teaching domestically or internationally.

 This is the preferred certification for teaching ESL in public schools.
 In completing this certificate, students can gain an understanding of people from non-English speaking backgrounds who have needed to relocate and learn to speak English.
 You will also gain the skills needed to teach conversational English and literacy to integrate these students into public schools.

 Worldwide, there are many employment opportunities to teach English.
 Many employers will ask for a TEFL certificate and a bachelor’s degree.
 You will learn about creating lesson plans, cultural and linguistic diversity, and how to prepare for a teaching position abroad.

 If you’d like to teach in the public school sector, then licensure is required.
-This typically involves a credential program, bachelor’s degree, and assessment examination.
+This typically involves a teacher preparation program, bachelor’s degree, and assessment examinations.
 The requirements will vary by state, but all states require some form for licensure.

 Whether you’d like to work in public or private schools, abroad, tutoring, or writing content for ESL programs, there are many career options in ESL.
 If you’re not interested in education, you may also find employment in corporate or government offices.